wwwehr/nearai/docs/benchmarking.md

 ### Step 2: Creating the solver

 To create the solver, we will implement the `SolverStrategy` interface.
-The solver will take in a datum, parse the input, run the addition, and return the result.
+The solver will take in a datum, parse the input, execute any setup for the agent, run the agent, and return the correctness of the agents result.

+???+ note "Remember"
+    To ensure this solver is registered with `nearai`:

+    1. Write this implementation in the [`nearai.solver`](api.md#nearai.solver) module.
+    2. Import it in the `__init__.py` file in the [`nearai.solver`](api.md#nearai.solver) module.

 ```python
 ... imports ...